withastro/docs/src/pages/en/guides/deploy.md

 A quick way to deploy your website is to connect your Astro project's online Git repository (e.g. GitHub, GitLab, Bitbucket) to a host provider and take advantage of continuous deployment using Git.

-These host platforms automatically detect pushes to your Astro source repository, build your site and deploy it to the web at a custom URL or your personal domain.
+These host platforms automatically detect pushes to your Astro project’s source repository, build your site and deploy it to the web at a custom URL or your personal domain.
+Often, setting up a deployment on these platforms will follow steps something like the following:

 1. Add your repository to an online Git provider (e.g. in GitHub, GitLab, Bitbucket)